Leezekun/MMSci/README.md

  - **pretraindata**: Contains the interleaved data necessary for pre-training the model in the Pre-training phase.

 ## Benchmark Evaluation & Visual Instruction Tuning
-Once the dataset is ready, head over to the `mmsci-exps` directory for instructions on performing visual instruction tuning and benchmark evaluations.
-Detailed guidelines are provided in the `./mmsci-exps/README.md`.
+Once the dataset is ready, head over to the [mmsci-exps](mmsci-exps) directory for instructions on performing visual instruction tuning and benchmark evaluations.

+Detailed guidelines are provided in the [mmsci-exps/README.md](./mmsci-exps/README.md).

 ## Pre-training on Interleaved data
 In the pre-training phase, we use our prepared interleaved data in `mmsci-data/pretraindata` to continue pre-training a LLaMA2-7B model.